-Apart from the obvious damage, an unprofessional traffic bot could create for your company, They also create fake traffic to websites, which can alter analytics data and lead to incorrect conclusions about your customer behaviour on your website.
+Apart from the obvious damage, an unprofessional traffic bot could create for your company.
+They also create fake traffic to websites, which can alter analytics data.
+This lead to incorrect conclusions about your customer behaviour on your website.

 This could, in turn impact the “website’s speed and safety.”
 Casey cites an example of a bot taking up a significant portion of your website’s bandwidth and causing a slowdown to the speed of your server.

 “Slow speeds indicate a poor user experience and a poor user experience implies that Google is likely to lower your rank in the SERP,” Casey said.

 Poor website bot traffic is of particular concern to eCommerce websites with a high SEO rank.
 Since they’re more prone to being targeted by malicious bots because of the importance of their customer data.

 Additionally, websites that rely heavily on revenue from advertising for their content.
 News sites could be at the risk of having their ad performance impacted by bots that are not performing .